-Rebrandly is a URL shortener which focuses on customizing and branding short URLs.
+Rebrandly is a URL shortener that focuses on helping businesses generate custom URL slugs.

 They help you to set up a new domain to use for short URLs in minutes.
 Alternatively, they can help you to set up your current website domain name to use with your short URLs.

-Their free plan allows you to create and track up to 1,000 branded links, using up to five custom domains.
-To add team members and other extras, premium accounts start from $29 per month.
+Their free plan allows you to create and track up to 25 branded links, using one custom domain.
+For additional link management features, premium accounts are available from $13 per month.

-Rebrandly also integrates with many other services, such as Buffer, Zapier, and Tweetbot.
+Rebrandly also integrates with many other services, such as Buffer and Zapier.

 Best for: Large businesses.

-ClickMeter is Rebrandly’s sister company and is aimed at enterprise level companies that are looking for more technical features than Rebrandly provides.
+ClickMeter is Rebrandly’s sister company and is aimed at enterprise-level businesses looking for more technical features than Rebrandly provides.

-One of Clickmeter’s key selling points is that they offer conversion tracking – a feature that not many URL shorteners offer.
+One of Clickmeter’s key selling points is that it offers conversion tracking—a feature that not many URL shorteners provide.

 Clickmeter plans start at $29 per month.